Long-ranged spectral correlations in eigenstate phases: Measures of spectral correlations

 \subsection{The adjacent gap ratio and local probes}

-Spectral correlations have been very useful in characterizing ergodic properties of quantum systems.
-One of the earliest measures was by Wigner, who postulated that the repulsion of nuclear energy levels can be observed in the distribution of nearest-neighbour spectral gaps~\cite{mehta2004random} whose form he famously surmised.
-The Wigner surmise is also found to be applicable to all ergodic/quantum chaotic systems which are characterized by level repulsions.
-In contrast, in the absence of level repulsions such as in integrable systems, Berry and Tabor conjectured~\cite{BerryTabor1977_level} that the spectrum resembles a Poisson process and the distribution of nearest-neighbour spectral gaps is exponential.
-This has also served as a good characterization of MBL systems whose spectrum resembles that of an integrable one~\cite{SerbynMoore_PhysRevB.93.041424,Imbrie2017LocalIO}.
-From this, it is clear that the presence or absence of level repulsions can distinguish ergodic systems from MBL, and it can be probed locally in the spectrum.
+Spectral correlations have been very useful in characterizing the ergodic properties of quantum systems.
+One of the first measures was by Wigner, who postulated that the repulsion of nuclear energy levels can be observed in the distribution of nearest-neighbor spectral gaps~\cite{mehta2004random} whose form he famously surmised.
+The Wigner surmise is also found to be applicable to all ergodic/quantum chaotic systems that are characterized by level repulsions.
+In contrast, in the absence of level repulsions such as in integrable systems, Berry and Tabor conjectured~\cite{BerryTabor1977_level} that the spectrum resembles a Poisson process and that the distribution of nearest-neighbor spectral gaps is exponential.
+This has also served as a good characterization of MBL systems whose spectrum resembles that of an integrable system~\cite{SerbynMoore_PhysRevB.93.041424,Imbrie2017LocalIO}.
+From this it is clear that the presence or absence of level repulsions can distinguish ergodic systems from MBL, and this can be probed locally in the spectrum.